markhamilton1/Gitter/README.md

 • `in:`  Qualifies which name fields are searched.
 You can restrict the search to the username field (`login`), the email field (`email`), or the real name field (`fullname`).
 Example: `roger in:login` or `peter in:fullname`

+• `repos:`  Filter users based on the number of repositories they have.
+Example:
+`repos:>10` or `repos:0..100`

+• `location:`  Filter users based on the location indicated in their profile.
+Example:
+`location:spain` or `location:usa`

+• `language:`  Filter users based on the language used for one or more of their repos.
+Example: `language:python`

+• `created:`  Filter users based on when they created their Github account.
+Example:
+`created:>=2015-01-25`

+• `followers:`.
+Filter users based on the numbe of followers they have.
+Example:
+`followers:>100`